 Even though most Ruger rimfire rifles aren’t used for long-distance sharpshooting, a great optic can still offer incredible performance boosts and help you hit those difficult shots.
 Finding the right scope for your Ruger 10/22 can be time-consuming and difficult.
 We’ve already found the eight best scopes for your Ruger rimfire rifle.
 Take a look – there is something perfect for you just below.

 Our Guide To The 7 Best Scopes To Use With Ruger 10/22 Rifle

-Rather than go with the most expensive or longest-range scopes, we looked specifically for scopes that work within the Ruger 10/22’s most common ranges.
+Rather than go with the most expensive or longest-range scopes, we looked specifically for quality scopes that work within the Ruger 10/22’s most common ranges.
 We’ve also selected several scopes of different budgets, plus some optics with special features for those who want some cool bells and whistles.
 Let’s break each scope down in more detail.

 Vortex Optics Crossfire II SFP Scope

 This scope comes from one of the best optic manufacturers in the industry – Vortex – and can magnify between 2x and 7x.
 Combined with a 32 mm objective lens, it’s a perfect second focal plane optic for use with Ruger 10/22 rifles.
 Use it anywhere under 100 yards and you’ll experience excellent performance.

 It has additional features that make it worth your time, including eye relief of a few inches and a “fast focus” eyepiece.
 This will help you focus your reticle and sight-in to your target a little more quickly.
 This is also bolstered by fully multicoated lenses, which improve light transmission and prevent reflections from causing glares in your sight picture.